-- ♦ -include_headers This option causes header files to be processed independently.
-This option only makes sense if a directory is specified using -dir. - -use_glimpse Use a glimpse index to select the files to which a semantic patch may be relevant.
+-include headers This option causes header files to be processed independently.
+This option only makes sense if a directory is specified using -dir.

+-use_glimpse Use a glimpse index to select the files to which a semantic patch may be relevant.
 This option requires that a directory is specified.
 The index may be created using the script coccinelle/scripts/glimpseindex_cocci.sh.
 Glimpse is available at http://webglimpse.net/.
-In conjunction with the option -patch_cocci this option prints the regular expression that will be passed to glimpse. - ♦ -dir Specify a directory containing C files to process.
+In conjunction with the option -patch cocci this option prints the regular expression that will be passed to glimpse.

+◆ -dir Specify a directory containing C files to process.
+A trailing / is permitted on the directory name and has no impact on the result.
 By default, the include path will be set to the "include" subdirectory of this directory.
 A different include path can be specified using the option -I. -dir only considers the rightmost directory in the argument list.
 This behavior is convenient for creating a script that always works on a single directory, but allows the user of the script to override the provided directory with another one.
-Spatch collects the files in the directory using find and does not follow symbolic links. - -kbuild_info \langle file \rangle The specified file contains information about which sets of files should be considered in parallel. - -disable_worth_trying_opt Normally, a C file is only processed if it contains some keywords that have been determined to be essential for the semantic patch to match somewhere in the file.
-This option disables this optimization and tries the semantic patch on all files. - -test (file) A shortcut for running Coccinelle on the semantic patch "file.cocci" and the C file "file.c".
+Spatch collects the files in the directory using find and does not follow symbolic links.

+-kbuild_info $\langle \mathbf{file} \rangle$ The specified file contains information about which sets of files should be considered in parallel.

+-disable_worth_trying_opt Normally, a C file is only processed if it contains some keywords that have been determined to be essential for the semantic patch to match somewhere in the file.
+This option disables this optimization and tries the semantic patch on all files.

+-test (file) A shortcut for running Coccinelle on the semantic patch "file.cocci" and the C file "file.c".

-- -testall A shortcut for running Coccinelle on all files in a subdirectory tests such that there are all of a .cocci file, a .c file, and a .res file, where the .res contains the expected result. - -test_okfailed, -test_regression_okfailed Other options for keeping track of tests that have succeeded and failed. - -compare_with_expected Compare the result of applying Coccinelle to file.c to the file file.res representing the expected result. - -expected_score_file \(\) file \\ which score file to compare with in the testall run
+-testall A shortcut for running Coccinelle on all files in a subdirectory tests such that there are all of a .cocci file, a .c file, and a .res file, where the .res contains the expected result.

+-test_okfailed, -test_regression_okfailed Other options for keeping track of tests that have succeeded and failed.

+-compare_with_expected Compare the result of applying Coccinelle to file.c to the file file.res representing the expected result.

+-expected score file $\langle file \rangle$ which score file to compare with in the testall run